-Lastly, if we have explained what we mean by finality, it may not be out of place to add what we do not mean.
+Lastly, if we have explained what we mean by finality; it may not be out of place to add what we do not mean.
 In Chapter XIX the question of efficient and final causality will be raised.
-But our present considers concern is not with such extrimate causes but with the immonent constituents of propertionate being.
-Accordingly, if any reader wishes the Aristotelian parallel to our finality, he will find it not in Aristotle's \bigwedge nor in his $\forall i \lambda$ obtain his $\psi(\sigma)$.
-For finality is not principium motus in alio incurature aliud; it is not id cuius gratia; it is principium.
-Hotus in so in ano cat.
-Missouri there.
+But our present done tooks concern is not with such extrinsic causes but with the immanent constituents of proportionate being.
+Accordingly, if any reader wishes the Aristotelian parallel to our finality, he will find it not in Aristotle's nor in his $\tau e^{\lambda} o{3}$ but in his $p \circ \sigma{3}$, For finality is not principium motus in alio incuantum aliud; it is not id cuius pratia; it is principium motus in so in quo est. principium constructions.